gustavo-luz/smartparking_unicamp_demo/software/yolov11m_tflite/README.md

 This repository provides a script for running inference using a YOLO model in TensorFlow Lite format.
 The model is pre-trained on the COCO dataset with an input shape of 640x640.
 The environment setup follows the same requirements as the EfficientDet models.

-## TODOs
-- Add conversion steps for TFLite models following the provided link.
-- Provide a script to download demo images instead of distributing third-party images.
-- Cite the source of images in the associated research paper.

 ---

 ## Requirements